petrtopor/vagiz-marketplace/assets/CV_en.md

   - Personally developed an electronic document management system, widely implemented throughout the company.
   - Led the development of the Corporate Portal.
   - Wrote numerous insurance calculators and interfaces used for issuing insurance policies.
+- **Technology Stack:** Stack not specified in CV (likely included technologies for developing corporate systems and portals, possibly non-web).

 ### Trainee Programmer